fran-00/Gila/README.md

 ## Future changes

 - Add chat formatting.
-- Add Anthropic, Meta and Mistral to AI clients.
+- Add Anthropic and Meta to AI clients.
 - Fix .pdf files created when chat is exported.
 - Add a way for the app to search for updates from the main branch of the repo using [gitpython](https://gitpython.readthedocs.io/en/stable/)?
 - Add image generation to AI Clients that supports it and internal image rendering with Pillow.